-• When activated, ESF #4 will manage and coordinate the state firefighting activities from the State Emergency Operations Center (SEOC).
+- When activated, ESF #4 will manage and coordinate the state firefighting activities through virtual means or from the SEOC.
 ESF #4 will operate under the Unified Command Concept.

-Mississippi Emergency Support Function #4 - Firefighting Annex

-The nature of the fire dictates whether the State Fire Coordinator or the Chief Forrester leads the ESF #4 efforts.
+The nature of the fire dictates whether the State Fire Coordinator or the Chief Forestry Commission Fire Chief will lead the ESF #4 efforts. - A catastrophic situation may require the establishment of an additional forward coordination element at one or more of the district offices or at another facility near the affected fire impacted area.

-- A catastrophic situation may require the establishment of an additional forward coordination element at one or more of the district offices or at another facility near the affected fire impacted area. - State fire suppression operations will be accomplished by mobilizing state firefighting resources in support of local fire departments upon request by local government. - The responsibility for a fire scene situation assessment lies primarily with local Incident Commanders and their firefighting personnel.
-A request is made to the local EOC for state resources, if needed, which in turn will contact the SEOC for that assistance. - County Fire Coordinators are divided into ten regions coordinated through the State Fire Coordinator's office. - The State Forestry Commission office is located in Jackson and has four districts offices, each headed by a District Forester, which are all coordinated through the state office. - All designated ECOs from primary and support agencies report to the SEOC where direct coordination of firefighting resources and response activities will take place. - Close coordination is maintained with the U.S. Forest Service (USFS) and the U.S. Department of Agriculture (USDA) in order to ensure awareness for potential mobilization. - If state emergency fire resources have either been exhausted or are expected to be exhausted prior to meeting the demand, the State ECO for ESF #4 will recommend that assistance be requested from other states through the EMAC or from the Federal Emergency Management Agency (FEMA).
+- State fire suppression operations will be accomplished by mobilizing state firefighting resources in support of local fire departments upon request by local government. - The responsibility for a fire scene situation assessment lies primarily with local Incident Commanders and their firefighting personnel.
+A request is made to the local EOC for state resources, if needed, which in turn will contact the SEOC for that assistance. - County Fire Coordinators are divided into ten regions coordinated through the State Fire Coordinator's office. - The State Forestry Commission office is in Jackson and has four regional offices, each headed by a Regional Forester, which are all coordinated through the state office. - All designated ECOs from primary and support agencies report to the SEOC where direct coordination of firefighting resources and response activities will take place. - Close coordination is maintained with the U.S. Forest Service (USFS) and the U.S. Department of Agriculture (USDA) to ensure awareness for potential mobilization. - If state emergency fire resources have either been exhausted or are expected to be exhausted prior to meeting the demand, the State ECO for ESF #4 will recommend that assistance be requested from other states through the EMAC or from the Federal Emergency Management Agency (FEMA).
 Such a request to FEMA for assistance could prompt the implementation of the NRF.